lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     An example query of the DC2 Object catalog.

-**Search**: Pressing the search button at lower left will start the execution of the query.
+Pressing the search button at lower left will start the execution of the query.
 The search might take a few moments.

 .. figure:: /_static/portal_intro_DP02c.png